-I remember several years ago, I was having dinner with my family with our Poodle running around.
-There was a small piece of pork bone, which our Poodle grabbed and ate a chunk of it.
+Several years ago, I was having dinner with my family with our Poodle running around.
+There was a small piece of pork bone, which our Poodle grabbed and ate a chunk of.
 I was constantly worried.
-Just like you, the negative thoughts and questions kept reoccurring in my mind: My dog ate a pork bone.
+Just like you, the negative thoughts and questions kept reoccurring: My dog ate a pork bone.
 What do I do in this situation?

-After we called our veterinarian to collect some information, we were relieved that our Poodle is safe.
-Today, I’d like to share the information I learned from risks to other vital things you should know.
-Of course – the image of your hungry companion chewing down on a huge pork bone or any other bones is extremely common that we don’t even give it a second thought.
-After all, we evolved to live with dogs because we exchange our love and care for each other for as long as we know.
+After we called our veterinarian to collect some information, we were relieved that our Poodle was safe.
+Today, I’d like to share the information I learned from that experience and other vital information I have since learned.
+Of course, the image of your hungry companion chowing down on a huge pork bone or any other bone is so common that we don’t even give it a second thought.
+We’ve all seen it in cartoons!

 Don’t give your dog human food.
 Give them bones and products created specifically for them: Pet Qwerks Barkbone Review and Best Horns For Dogs To Chew On